borisrepl/boris/README.md

     boris> "Test";
     -> 'Test'

+## Boris exits on Exceptions when inside my app?

+If you have an Exception handler installed, the effect is that instead of your program crashing, it handles the exception and exits cleanly.
+This makes Boris think you do something that inoked exit(); and it can't feasibly determine if you did or not.
+The best thing to do is avoid setting an exception handlers when running your app inside of Boris, or you can exit(-1), which is the exit code PHP normally uses during a fatal error, and what Boris checks for.

+If your Exception handler hides the error from you, then Boris isn't going to be particularly helpful, so the best thing to do is disable it entirely.

 ## What about PHP's interactive mode?

 PHP's interactive mode does not print the result of evaluating expressions and